kolchyk/DarnitsaCashBot/docs/easy.md

   - `PORTMONE_API_BASE` (default `https://direct.portmone.com.ua/api/directcash/`).
   - `PORTMONE_VERSION` (set to `2` to access extended errors/localization).
   - `PORTMONE_LANG` (optional).
-- Existing receipt processing pipeline that publishes `receipt.accepted` events to `QueueNames.RULE_DECISIONS`.
+- Existing receipt processing pipeline that processes receipts and updates their status to `accepted`.
 - Optional downstream telecom API contract if PortmoneDirect is only delivering payment orders and not the final airtime execution.

 ## 3. Client Setup